Miracle-Engineering/cloudgrep/DEVELOP.md

         return instances, nil
     }
     ```
-1. Implement the method to return the tags.
+1. [Optional] Implement the method to return the tags.
 Unless there is already a `Tags` field, this method would need to be implemented.
 Here is an example for Load Balancer.
     ```go
     // this method is named after the mapping.tagImpl value and return some model.Tags
     // The ELB doesn't have a Tags field so this method calls `elasticloadbalancingv2.DescribeTags`